Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/system-architecture/class-diagrams.md

 * The CalendarPage component holds the state 'taskList'.
 It allows users to interact with a calendar and select days to see what tasks are due.
 It will re-render if changes are made to the 'taskList' state, which could be caused by new tasks pulled from the user's Canvas or their interactions with the TaskList component.

 #### PetProfPage
-* The PetProfPage component displays the state 'avatarInfo' and 'taskList', showing the user detailed stats on their pet and their overall progress.
+* The PetProfPage component shows the user detailed stats on their pet and their task progress using the 'avatarInfo' and 'taskList' states.
+The user's tasks are displayed with a PPTaskList component which is made up of PPTaskItems.
+When the user clicks on these componenets, a PPTaskDetails component will render, showing the user their progress on the selected task so far.
+They can not update the task from here.

 ```mermaid